 Data protection – looking after the information you hold

-If you hold and process information about your clients, employees or suppliers, you are legally obliged to protect that information.
+If you hold and process personal information about your clients, employees or suppliers, you are legally obliged to protect that information.
 Under the Data Protection Act, you must:

 - only collect information that you need for a specific purpose;